 History and viticulture

 Like Grenache, it is commonly believed that Mourvèdre originated in the Iberian Peninsula.
 The ancient Phoenicians visited the shores of eastern Spain in 500 BC, long before the Romans established their western empire.
-Merchants and traders likely imported several different types of Vitis vinifera, including Mourvèdre.
+Merchants and traders likely imported several types of Vitis vinifera, including Mourvèdre.
 Although the grape’s genetic origins remain unknown, several facts support this theory; there is a city in north-eastern Spain called Mataro, a local synonym for the grape.
-In addition, Mourvèdre is probably derived from the name Murviedro, a province in the Valencia region that has since been renamed as Sagunt.
-It is also widely referred to as Monastrell in Spain, although French growers seldom employ this term.
+In addition, Mourvèdre is probably derived from the name Murviedro, a province in the Valencia region that has since been renamed Sagunt.
+It is also widely called Monastrell in Spain, although French growers seldom employ this term.

 However, the border region of Roussillon is an exception.
 The citizens of this spectacular province have long shared allegiances (and language) with neighboring Catalunya.
-They also share viticultural history: Mourvèdre became firmly established in Roussillon during the 1500s and was also adopted by winegrowers in Provence and the southern Rhone.
+They also share viticultural history: Mourvèdre became firmly established in Roussillon during the 1500s and was adopted by winegrowers in Provence and the southern Rhone.
 Much admired for its ability to thrive in hot conditions, Mourvèdre was unfortunately used as a workhorse, bulking up the alcohol and structure of blends rather than being appreciated for its complex flavor profile.
-Nevertheless, it became an essential part of the burgeoning wine industries of Languedoc-Roussillon and southern Rhone until the phylloxera louse destroyed many of Europe’s vineyards in the 19th century.
-When the land was replanted in the early 1900s, Mourvèdre showed a stubborn resistance to being grafted onto American rootstock.
-As a result, it was sidelined for other, more ‘easy going’ varieties.
-However, the grape enjoyed a renaissance in the 1980s due to its ability to tolerate heat.

-Yet almost every grower (including champions of Mourvèdre) will let out a long sigh when asked if the grape is difficult to cultivate.
+Yet almost every grower (including champions of Mourvèdre) will sigh long when asked if the grape is difficult to cultivate.
 Their brief answer is yes; Mourvèdre was put on this earth to challenge the patience of a saint.
 If the conditions are not exact, then Mourvèdre will falter.
 For example, the grape needs a warm/hot climate, as it buds and ripens late in the season.
 However, unlike Grenache, Mourvèdre needs a good supply of moisture during the growing season, or its metabolism will shut down, stopping flavor and sugar development in the berries.
 Shallow clay soils on warm sites are ideal, as clay retains good water levels.
-A certain amount of wind is also beneficial, as Mourvèdre is prone to fungal grapevine diseases such as powdery and downy mildew; good air circulation can help stop spores from developing.
+A certain amount of wind is also beneficial.
+Mourvèdre is prone to fungal grapevine diseases such as powdery and downy mildew; good air circulation can help stop spores from developing.

 Unfortunately, the challenges do not end there.
 Although Mourvèdre cannot survive without adequate moisture, a surplus of rain can quickly escalate into a massively over-shaded vine canopy, preventing the grapes from receiving their all-important sunlight.
 The net result is wines with a high Ph, lack of structure, and soapy, dilute flavors.
 Careful and vigilant pruning is essential to prevent this.
 In addition, the grower must make an informed and vital judgment about when to pick.
-Mouvedre’s medium-sized berries are blessed with thick skins packed with phenolic and flavor compounds.
+Mouvedre’s medium-sized berries have thick skins packed with phenolic and flavor compounds.
 But it takes a long time to reach optimal maturity, and then the window of opportunity is perilously short.
 If left on the vine for too long, Mourvèdre swells to unwieldy levels of alcohol, with concomitant low acidity and over-ripe structure.

 Winemaking

 Having Mourvèdre in your winery is either a wonderful opportunity or a headache best avoided, depending on your point of view.
 It certainly requires great skill to avoid extracting too much color and harsh tannin from the grape’s thick skins.
-In addition, the style is prone to developing reductive characteristics, a wine fault that leads to unpleasant aromas of rotten egg and sulfur.
+In addition, the style is prone to developing reductive characteristics, a wine fault that leads to unpleasant aromas of rotten eggs and sulfur.
 Therefore a certain level of exposure to oxygen is best advised.
 For that reason, pump over is the preferred fermentation method.
-This exposes the juice to adequate (but not excessive) levels of nitrogen and oxygen in the atmosphere before it comes into contact with the cap.
+This exposes the juice to adequate (but not excessive) nitrogen and oxygen levels in the atmosphere before it comes into contact with the cap.
 Racking is also frequently practiced (transferring the wine from one vessel to another) to control exposure to air.
 The cause of the reduction, hydrogen sulfides, can be combated with this method.

 But with careful handling, a very complex and age-worthy red wine can be coaxed out of Mourvèdre.
 If the grapes are sufficiently ripe, then winemakers in Provence favor including stalks in the fermenter to enhance the wine’s overall structure.
 Others prefer to use a crusher/desteemer to avoid picking up too many phenolics.
 The fermentation will typically be done at fairly warm temperatures over a relatively long period; both concrete and stainless steel work well.
 The top cuvèes of Bandol are often aged in wood before release, although too much new oak does not necessarily flatter Mourvèdre.
 Older and larger vessels are usually the preferred choice.